Create a high-performing email CTA

-While engaging subject lines, copy, and value-adds are a huge part in creating high-converting emails, one of the core ways that emails convert is through the use of a call to action, commonly referred to as a CTA.
-It’s a tactic to get your subscriber to take the desired action.
+One of the core ways that emails convert is through the use of a call to action (CTA).
+Having a CTA is a tactic to get your subscriber to take a desired action.

 - Types (button, text-link, or image-link)